rdfostrich/article-jws2018-ostrich/content/related-work.md

 where a _version-annotated triple_ is an RDF triple that is annotated with a label representing the version in which this triple holds.
 An _RDF version_ <var>i</var> of an RDF archive is then defined as the set of all triples in the RDF archive that are annotated with the label <var>i</var>.

+The [DIACHRON data model](cite:cites diachronql) introduces the concept of _diachronic datasets_, i.e., datasets that contain diachronic entities, which are semantic entities that evolve over time.
+This data model formally defines a diachronic dataset as a set of dataset versions together with metadata annotations about this dataset.
+Each dataset version is defined as a set of records (i.e., tuples or triples), an associated schema, temporal information about this version and metadata specific to this version.
+Domain data must be reified in order to store it in the DIACHRON model.
+Due to the simplicity of RDF archive model compared to the domain-specific DIACHRON data model, we will use the former model for the remainder of this document.

 Systems for archiving Linked Open Data are categorized into [three non-orthogonal storage strategies](cite:cites archiving):